 Twelve-hour-plus days and unwavering attention to the latest recommendations for patient and personal care during the COVID-19 pandemic are daily considerations for Ferris State University alumni working as professionals for health care providers in Mid-Michigan and West Michigan.

-Dr. Elizabeth Albright, who graduated from Ferris’ College of Arts and Sciences in
+Dr. Elizabeth Albright, who graduated from Ferris’ College of Arts, Sciences and Education

 is on the medical staff at Metro Health’s Primary Care office in Caledonia.